The Definitive Bed Bug Trap Guide: Top Picks & How They Work

 • Place heat-based bed bug traps near sleeping areas and other locations where bed bugs will likely congregate.

-• Ensure the heat source is properly maintained and functioning, crucial to the trap’s effectiveness.
+• Ensure the heat source is properly maintained and functioning, which is crucial to the trap’s effectiveness.

 • Regularly inspect and clean the traps, removing any trapped bed bugs and debris.